Government of Memphis, Tennessee: Ford family

 The African-American Ford family has been influential in politics in the city for generations.
 The senior members established a funeral home, and built a broad network in the black community.
 Their political prominence dates to the era of E.H.
 Crump in the early 20th century in Memphis and the state.
 The best-known member of this family is Harold Ford, Sr., who represented most of Memphis in the U.S. House from 1975 to 1997.
 He was succeeded by his son Harold Ford, Jr. who served from 1997 to 2007.

-His brother, John, was also a politician, serving as a state senator for 30 years.
-In 2007 John Ford was convicted on federal bribery charges in the Tennessee Waltz scandal.
+His brother, John Ford, was also a politician, serving as a state senator for 30 years.
+In 2007, John Ford was convicted on federal bribery charges in the Tennessee Waltz scandal.

 Consolidation efforts

-In recent years, there has been discussion of the potential of a merger of Shelby County and Memphis into a metropolitan government, similar to that in Nashville.
+Since the late 20th century, regional discussions have recurred on the concept of consolidating unincorporated Shelby County and Memphis into a metropolitan government, as Nashville-Davidson County did in 1963.
+Consolidation was a referendum item on the 2010 ballots in both the city of Memphis and Shelby County, under the state law for dual-voting on such measures.
+The referendum was controversial in both jurisdictions.
+Black leaders, including then-Shelby County Commissioner Joe Ford and national civil rights leader Al Sharpton, opposed the consolidation.
+According to the plaintiffs' expert, Marcus Pohlmann, these leaders "tried to turn that referendum into a civil rights issue, suggesting that for blacks to vote for consolidation was to give up hard-won civil rights victories of the past."

+In October 2010 before the vote, eight Shelby County citizens had filed a lawsuit in federal court against the state and the Shelby County Elections Commission against the dual-voting requirement.
+Plaintiffs argued that total votes for the referendum should have been counted together, rather than as separate elections.
+City voters narrowly supported the measure for consolidation with 50.8% in favor; county voters overwhelmingly voted against the measure with 85% against.
+The state argued that with the election decided, the lawsuit should be dismissed, but the federal court disagreed.

+By late 2013, in pre-trial actions, both sides were trying to disqualify the other's experts, in discussions of whether regional voting revealed racial polarization, and whether voting on the referendum demonstrated racial bloc voting.
+"The experts for both sides have clashed on whether racial bloc voting is inevitable in local elections and whether that would require some kind of court remedy."